OriHoch/uumpa-argocd-plugin/README.md

 ##### Process

 This function allows to modify the generated items before they are returned to the caller.
+It will be called if it's implemented by the plugin, and if the plugin yielded at least one item from the `process_generator` function.

 Common use cases are to do bulk processing of multiple generator items, or to delete / modify items.